θέωσις

 Theosis is the tradition's word for the ultimate purpose of human existence — the gradual transformation of the human person into the likeness of God.
 It is the destination toward which every practice in the Philokalia points, the horizon that gives meaning to watchfulness, prayer, stillness, and the long struggle with the logismoi.

-Gregory Palamas, in the 14th century, defended this teaching against critics who said that creatures can never truly participate in God.
-Palamas drew a distinction that became foundational: between God's essence (which remains forever inaccessible) and God's energies (which are God's own life, freely shared with creation).
+Maximos the Confessor described theosis as the ultimate purpose of creation itself.
+Gregory Palamas, in the fourteenth century, defended this teaching against critics who said that creatures can never truly participate in God.
+Palamas drew a distinction that became foundational: between God's essence — which remains forever inaccessible — and God's energies — which are God's own life, freely shared with creation.
 Theosis is participation in the divine energies — real communion with God — without claiming to comprehend or contain the divine essence.

+The most vivid expression of theosis in the tradition is the experience of the uncreated light — the light that shone on Christ's face at the Transfiguration on Mount Tabor.
+The hesychast tradition teaches that this same light is accessible to all who practice sustained prayer with humility and patience.
 You don't need to believe this to practice the tradition's methods.
-But the claim gives the practice its ultimate context: the stillness you cultivate, the prayer you repeat, the watchfulness you develop — these are, in the tradition's understanding, preparations for encountering something real.
+But the claim gives the practice its ultimate context: the stillness you cultivate, the prayer you repeat, the watchfulness you develop — these are preparations for encountering something real.
 Not a technique that produces an experience, but a way of becoming open to a presence that is always already there.